craigahobbs/craigahobbs.github.io/npm-dependency-explorer/npm-dependency-explorer.md

 endfunction

-# Helper to compute a package's version from an npm semver
+# Helper to compute a package's version from a SemVer range
-function ndePackageVersion(packageData, semver)
+function ndePackageVersion(packageData, range)
-    return if(semver, ndePackageVersionLatest(packageData), ndePackageVersionLatest(packageData))
+    return if(range, ndePackageVersionLatest(packageData), ndePackageVersionLatest(packageData))
 endfunction